fikriyegedik/fikriyegedik/README.md

 - 🚀 Passionate about interactive and user-friendly interfaces.
 - 🎨 Enthusiastic about design trends and bringing ideas to life with code.
 - 🔭 Always working on personal and collaborative projects to stay sharp.
-- 💡 Constantly exploring new frontend technologies and frameworks.
+- 💡 Continuously exploring new frontend technologies, frameworks, and mobile development using React Native.
 - 📫 Reach me at **gedikfikriye1@gmail.com**
 - 👩🏻‍💻 For more about my work, visit www.fikriyegedikoglu.net.tr